Policy

 be paid and to continue;

-pre-LSA rate for claims with an approved LSA on or after 12/1/2004; or
+rate for claims with an approved LSA on or after 12/1/2004; or

 iii.
+Continue with

-pre-LSA rate for claims with an approved LSA before 12/1/2004.
+rate for claims with an approved LSA before 12/1/2004.

-advancement of a SL or %PP award may be paid as follows:
+of a SL or %PP award may be paid as follows:

-of the award; or
+a.
+Balance of the

 No

-amount of the award remains after making the advancement;
+amount of the award remains after making the advancement; and

-future payments will be made for the award.
+payments will be made for the award.

-Claims
+iii.
+Claims services

-award will be paid out and no future payment will be made.
+paid out and no future payment will be made.

-of the award.
+b.
+Portion of the

 Part